Skip to main content

 E-Filing is mandatory for all Probate Court case types.

-**If you already have a case pending before the court, please do not file a new case in e-filing.
-Rather choose the Existing Cases option, enter the Case Number, and click the eFile button.
+If you already have a case pending before the court, please do not file a new case in e-filing.
+Choose the Existing Cases option, enter the Case Number, and click the eFile button.

 Franklin County e-Filing System